rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/troubleshooting.md

 If a configuration is not listed, you can attempt to find the root cause by checking the pod status and log.
 See [Jobs and Pods](#jobs-and-pods) for more details.

-## Multiple extensions of same type
+## Multiple Extensions of the Same Type

-When you attept to install an extension of the same type, you will see the following message:
+When you attempt to install an extension of the same type, you will see the following message:

 ```shell
 Multiple extensions of same type is not allowed at this scope.
 (Code: ValidationFailed)"